Abdul-Aziz026/DataBase-interview-Question/Database (Basic Concept + sql).md

 ### what is data mining?
 Data mining is the process of discovering patterns and insights from large datasets.
 It is often used in business and scientific research to identify trends and make predictions.

+### What is a primary key?
+Answer: A primary key is a unique identifier for a record in a table.
+It must be unique for each record, and it cannot contain null values.
+Primary keys are used to establish relationships between tables.

+### What is a foreign key?
+Answer: A foreign key is a column or a set of columns in a table that refers to the primary key of another table.
+It establishes a link between the two tables, enforcing referential integrity.

+### Explain the difference between INNER JOIN and LEFT JOIN.
+Answer: INNER JOIN returns only the matching rows from both tables, while LEFT JOIN returns all the rows from the left table and the matching rows from the right table.
+If there is no match, the result will contain NULL values for columns from the right table.

 ### difference between int and bigint in sql?